polyaxon/polyaxon/site/docs/resources/machine-learning-personas.md

 ### Executive

-We have tools that notify executives about weekly progress of your teams.
-But we are also thinking about high level views that quickly capture the state and progress of all teams under an organization.
+We have tools that notify executives about the weekly progress of your teams.
+But we are also thinking about high-level views that quickly capture the state and progress of all teams under an organization.